bgntv/blog/_posts/2022-12-19-risk-assesment-score.md

 There are many other factors that could be considered when analyzing viewership data, and the specific approach will depend on the goals of the analysis and the data that is available.

+In the following example, the goal is to develop an internal scoring tool to help us evaluate the likelihood and potential impact of new live-streaming partners/content creators within our platform using thier existing streaming platforms viewership stats.

+It's designed to help prioritize risk and determine the appropriate course of action to manage and or mitigate any risk associated with the content produced by each user.

 Portfolio management systems and banks assess risk using long-term engagement data and the activity of each user.
 The problem with these institutions is that there is a give-and-take loop: users want to earn the highest scores, so there is an incentive to earn the lowest risk.
 This model would create biased results if used in this scenario because in this case there’s no incentive.